K-CUR/PDA_static_-_dynamic_testing/part_1_docs/testing_task_1.md

 # Line 1: spelling error dif instead of def
 # Line 1: comma missing after card1
-# Line 1: remove indentation
-# Lone 3: card is not passed in.
+# Line 3: card is not a parameter.
 It needs to be card1 or card2.
+# Lines 1 to 4: need to be indented one tab.
   dif highest_card(self, card1 card2):
   if card1.value > card2.value:
     return card